 The Company leases equipment to customers through membership programs and receives a fixed monthly fee over the term of the arrangement.
 The Company classifies its lease income as product revenue.
 The Company recognizes lease income over the term of the lease is classified as an operating lease.
 For agreements that grant customers the right to purchase the leased system, the Company typically classifies the lease as a sales-type lease as the Company has determined it is reasonably certain that the customer will exercise the purchase option.
 On the commencement of sales-type leases, the Company recognizes revenue upfront in product revenue and the corresponding receivables recorded in Other current assets and prepaid expenses on the consolidated balance sheets (Notes 1 and 11).
-Revenue from equipment leases was not material in the year ended December 31, 2020.
+Revenue from equipment leases was not material in the years ended December 31, 2021 and 2020.

-Extended contract services
+Extended service contract

 The Company offers post-warranty services to its customers through extended service contracts that cover parts and labor for a term of one, two, or three years.
 Service contract revenue is recognized over time, using a time-based measure of progress, as customers benefit from the service throughout the service period.
 The Company also offers services on a time-and-materials basis for systems and detachable hand piece replacements.
 Revenue related to services performed on a time-and-materials basis is recognized when performed.
-These post-warranty services serve as additional sources of recurring revenue from the Company's installed product base.